It is known as a rare affliction in the stomach since it reaches several abdomen areas from the top to the navel.

-The Epigastralgia owes its origin in diagnoses located only in the stomach.
+Epigastralgia owes its origin to diagnoses located only in the stomach.

-- Peptic ulcer: Pain occurs in autumn and winter, increases during the night and usually improves with food intake.
+- Peptic ulcer: Pain occurs in autumn and winter, increases at night, and usually improves with food intake.

-For this reason, it is important that whenever you feel discomfort in the upper part of your stomach, do not hesitate to go to the nearest emergency center to be treated.
+For this reason, it is essential that whenever you feel discomfort in the upper part of your stomach, do not hesitate to go to the nearest emergency center to be treated.

 Also, Crohn’s disease, in its initial stage, causes discomfort in the area of the epigastrium.

-It should be noted that when Epigastralgia reaches the left side of the abdomen, a difficulty in the colon is derived, such as diverticula, volvulation, neoplasms, among others.
+It should be noted that when Epigastralgia reaches the left side of the abdomen, a difficulty in the colon is derived, such as diverticula, ovulation, and neoplasms, among others.

-Next, the irritable bowel is also detached from the Epigastralgia, motivated to the pain is presented with colic and gas.
+Next, the irritable bowel is also detached from the Epigastralgia, motivated by the pain is presented with colic and gas.

 Disadvantages with the pancreas